goFrendiAsgard/zaruba/docs/run-task.md

 > ⚠️ __WARNING:__ Parameter order matters, if you set an input value twice, Zaruba will only use the __last__ one.

-# Run Tasks in Interactive Mode
+# Run Task Interactively

 When you run tasks in interactive mode, Zaruba will ask you to fill out [task inputs](./project/task/task-inputs.md) and `environments`.
-This is useful in case you cannot remember your `task inputs`/`environments`.

 To run a task in interactive mode you can invoke: